Siteseen Logo

 What is phosphorus?
 Occurrence of the Phosphorus Element

-Calcium phosphate, while apatite consists of calcium phosphate together with calcium fluoride or chloride.
+Owing to its great chemical activity phosphorus never occurs free in nature.
+In the form of phosphates it is very abundant and widely distributed.
+Phosphorite and sombrerite are mineral forms of Calciumphosphate, while apatite consists of calcium phosphate together with calcium fluoride or chloride.
 These minerals form very large deposits and are extensively mined for use as fertilizers.
 Calcium phosphate is a constituent of all fertile soil, having been supplied to the soil by the disintegration of rocks containing it.
 It is the chief mineral constituent of bones of animals, and bone ash is therefore nearly pure calcium phosphate.

 Occurs naturally in phosphates, especially apatite, and existing in three allotropic forms